-Aboriginal people have had an association with the Grampians, traditionally known as Gariwerd, for thousands of years.
-Gariwerd is at the centre of creation stories for many of the Aboriginal communities in south-western Victoria.
-Discoveries of Indigenous Australian artefacts in the region include ancient oven mounds, scatterings of stone left over from tool making and ancient rock art sites.
+Aboriginal people have had an association with the Grampians for more than 30,000 years.
+Traditionally known as Gariwerd, the land is at the centre of creation stories for many of the Aboriginal communities in south-western Victoria.
+Discoveries of Indigenous Australian artefacts in the region include ancient oven mounds, scatterings of stone left over from tool making, and ancient rock art sites.

 Brambuk – The National Park and Cultural Centre

 Visit the Brambuk centre in Halls Gap to see fascinating displays of art and artefacts.
 Join a tour with Aboriginal guides to visit rock art sites and to learn about local Aboriginal culture and the land's spiritual significance.

 The centre is housed in an extraordinary building with an undulating roof that represents the wings of a cockatoo and the mountains of Gariwerd.